vmware/vic/doc/processes/BRANCHING.md

   * Only if issue is targeted for RC, a different PR with the same issue number for the RC branch.
   * Only close issue after each relevant and targeted release has had a fixed merged to it.
 We can use targeting to verify this.
 * Bugs found in `MASTER` or any RC branch need to be tagged, e.g.`exists/<branches>`
+* The release branch will live as long as our support contract exists on that branch, once support sunsets we can remove the branch
+* The CI system will build all branches within the `releases/*` naming convention on push or tag event and publish the binary to our public binary location

 ```